 For information about art for sale or commissions, please leave a message here or contact them at their email listed on the contact page.

 To see an interview with the artist, go to the interview with trickhouse link on the links page of this site.

 “it’s she but the s is silent”

 TC Tolbert, Territories of Folding

 My work comes from a very personal place.
-It is about growing up a southern girl and becoming a man in the west.
-My transgendered life doesnt just revolve around issues of gender identity and body, but of family, connection, and truth.
-The paintings, drawings and photographs touch on all of these and wrestle with the notions of attachment and disconnect, revealing and privacy, hope and regret.
+It is about growing up a southern girl and becoming a transmasculine person in the west.
+My trans life doesn’t just revolve around issues of gender identity and body, but of family, connection, spirituality and truth.
+The works on this site touch on all of these and wrestle with the notions of attachment and disconnect, revealing and privacy, hope and regret.